VariantSync/Vatras/src/CC.lagda.md

 open import Data.List.Properties renaming (map-cong to mapl-cong; map-compose to mapl-∘) open Extensionality using (≡→≗)

--- Curiously, the the proof is easier for choices than for artifacts.
+-- Curiously, the proof is easier for choices than for artifacts.
 -- For some reason it was really hard to just prove the application of the induction hypothesis over all subtrees for Artifacts.
 -- The use of flip and map made it hard.
 {-# TERMINATING #-}